lutz1nger/cs50p-notes-and-solutions/lecture-4-libraries/notes-4.md

 for result in o["results"]:
     print(result["trackName"])
 ```
-+ the code can be optimized by the function response.raise_for_status() from the requests library (connection check; HTTP status code 200 means the connection is ok) and the error requests.HTTPError (connection failed):
++ the code can be optimized by the function response.raise_for_status() from the requests library (connection check; HTTP status code 200 means the connection is ok) and the error requests.HTTPError (connection failed), e.g.
 ```python
 import json
 import requests